-There is a right of appeal to an independent panel against a decision of the governors.
+There is a right of appeal to an independent panel against a decision made by the governors to refuse admission.
 Parents wishing to exercise this right should write to the Clerk to the Governors c/o the School.
 All appeals must be received within 20 school days of the receipt of the letter refusing a place.